Skip to main content

 Once you lock down these main components of your campaign, you’ll be ready to face the public.
 Remember: A well-run brand campaign goes a long way toward building market credibility and attracting investors.

-Your exchange partner plays a crucial role in amplifying your company’s story during the IPO process.
+The listing exchange plays a crucial role in amplifying your company’s story during the IPO process.
 Having worked with companies listing on the NYSE, I’ve seen how their expertise in storytelling and their iconic venue can elevate a company’s narrative during this crucial moment.
-The right exchange partner should feel like an extension of your team, providing both the platform and resources to help tell your story to the world. —Megan Cunningham, Magnet
+The listing exchange should feel like an extension of your team, providing both the platform and resources to help you tell your story to the world. —Megan Cunningham, Founder & CEO, Magnet Media

-Ready to launch your brand campaign?
-Now it’s time to bring in your exchange partner.
-Turns out that NYSE is more than the world’s largest exchange for companies to list their stock during an IPO—it also has powerful storytelling tools to help tell your story.
+Ready to get started?
+Now it’s time to bring in your exchange.
+Turns out NYSE is more than the world’s largest listing exchange—it also has powerful storytelling tools to help tell your story before and after your IPO.

-NYSE has a full broadcasting studio and a world-class, one-of-a-kind event space where it hosts hundreds of listing celebrations each year.
+NYSE has a full broadcasting studio and a one-of-a-kind event space where it hosts hundreds of listed company events each year.
 And its media center can help you manage all the press releases, news coverage, and custom content related to your IPO.

 Go public or go home